 - Commemorative Celebration of Vietnam’s Forefather – Kings Hung: 1 day (10th March of the lunar year)

-Foreign employees in Vietnam, in addition to the Vietnam public holidays, can have two additional fully-paid days off on the traditional new year holiday (1 day) and national day (1 day) of their countries.
+In addition to the Vietnam public holidays, foreign employees in Vietnam are entitled to two additional fully-paid days off on their home countries’ traditional new year holiday (1 day) and national day (1 day).

-Employees who have worked fully for 12 months with an employer shall be entitled to paid annual leave as follows:
+Employees who have worked for an employer for a full year are entitled to the following paid annual leave:

-- 14 working days for employees who are under 18 years old, the disables, or those who do heavy, hazardous and dangerous job;
+- 14 working days for employees under the age of 18, disabled individuals, or those performing heavy, hazardous, and dangerous work; and

-- 16 working days for employees who do an extremely heavy, hazardous, and dangerous job.
+- 16 working days for employees performing extremely heavy, hazardous, and dangerous work.

-However, in case employees have not worked for a full 12-month period, the total of annual leave will be the number of months they have worked for an employer.
+However, if an employee has not worked for an employer for the entire 12-month period, the total annual leave will be the number of months worked.

 Other paid leave

-- Death of certain family members (parents, spouse, children): 3 days.
+- Death of a family member (parents, spouse, children): 3 days

-As for maternity leave, a female employee is entitled to 6 months of prenatal leave (which must not exceed 2 months) and postnatal leave.
-In case she gives birth to twin or more babies, each additional child (from the second one) equals 1 more month off.
-During the maternity period, she will be entitled to maternity policies provided by the law on social insurance.
+As for maternity leave, a female employee is entitled to 6 months of prenatal leave (not to exceed 2 months) and 2 months of postnatal leave.
+If she has twins or more children, each additional child (from the second one) equals one more month off.
+During her maternity leave, she will be entitled to maternity policies under social insurance law.

-Remarkably, it is the responsibility of an employer to withhold a part of an employee’s wage (according to regulated rates) and contribute the amount to the required insurance on behalf of that employee.
+Moreover, it’s the employer’s responsibility to withhold a portion of an employee’s wage (at regulated rates) and contribute the amount to the required insurance on that employee’s behalf.

-The table below demonstrates the insurance rates set for one Vietnamese employee:
+The following table shows the insurance rates for one Vietnamese employee:

 |Social insurance||Health insurance||Unemployment insurance|